-The Hilberry Symposium (named after Professor Emeritus Conrad Hilberry) allows Seniors who have completed their Senior Individualized Projects in English to present their work to an audience of fellow students, faculty, and families.
+The Hilberry Symposium (named after Professor Emeritus Conrad Hilberry) allows Seniors who have completed their Senior Integrated Projects in English to present their work to an audience of fellow students, faculty, and families.
 Each student is a member of a panel which brings together 3-4 SIPS on a common theme (see panel link this spring for a listing of projects and panels).
 As part of our celebration of the work of students of English, each year we bring a Kalamazoo College alum to give a keynote address.

-At the end of the 1990s, English Department faculty realized the Senior Individualized Project, often the culminating achievement of a student’s career, frequently turned out to be anti-climactic: it was turned in and graded, and then never heard of again.
+At the end of the 1990s, English Department faculty realized the Senior Integrated Project, often the culminating achievement of a student’s career, frequently turned out to be anti-climactic: it was turned in and graded, and then never heard of again.
 Inspired by the Diebold Symposium in Biology and the Hightower Symposium in ANSO, the first Hilberry Symposium was launched in 2000, as a means to publicize and honor student work on the SIP.
 Named for Dr. Conrad Hilberry, Professor of English, and founder of the creative writing program at K, it was conceived to replicate a professional conference in our discipline, where scholars and writers share their work, and acknowledge each other’s achievements.

 In the second year of the symposium, a tradition was begun of inviting an English Department alumnus/a to give the keynote address.
 Department faculty propose names of graduates who have done interesting things with their English background, who might have an important message for current seniors, and who will be good speakers.